hassio-addons/addon-glances/README.md

 #### Option `influxdb`: `interval`

 Defines the interval (in seconds) on how often Glances exports data to InfluxDB.

+#### Option `influxdb`: `ssl`

+Adding this option will allow SSL to be used on the InfluxDB connection.
+If not set will default to `false` which is the required setting for the Community InfluxDB add-on.

 ## Adding Glances as a sensor into Home Assistant